Jburgado/allen-lab-code/README.md

-# Allen Lab Tutorials by JB
+# Allen Lab Tutorials

 ## Introduction

-Below are some tutorials and helfpul links for bioinformatics and data analysis basics.
-Most information below is related to bulk RNA-sequencing data processing and analysis.
-This will be expanded to include single-cell RNA-seq analysis as well.
+This repo contains in-house tutorials and outside links primarily related to bulk RNA-seqencing data processing and analysis.
+Basic pipelines and default options are primarily used throughout the tutorials.
+Additional links to package and software documentation are provided in each tutorial - please be sure to review  these documents when completing your own analysis.
+A separate repo for sc/sn-RNAseq will be developed in the future.

+## Getting Started

+The Allen Lab has a Server dedicated to bioinformatics - this server can be used to store and process your sequencing data.
+Backups of all raw data generated in the lab should be kept on the server.
+For information on how to access the server or for a brief training on navigating the linux command line, please reach out to JB or LLB.
+If you experience any issues on the lab server, please reach out to JB or LLB asap.

+R/Rstudio can be downloaded and used locally on your computer or through the lab server.
+For help accessing or downloading R/Rstudio, feel free to reach out to JB.

 ## In-house tutorials/notes